 The Clerk of Council maintains all records of City Council, such as: City Council minutes; the Code of Ordinances; City contracts; municipal cemetery deeds; and records of City boards, commissions and authorities.

 The Clerk of Council also serves as the Election Superintendent for the City of Savannah.
 City elections are held every four years.
-The next scheduled election is November 5, 2019.
-The Clerk of Council qualifies all candidates.
+The next scheduled MUNICIPAL election is November 7, 2023.
+The Clerk of Council qualifies all candidates and serves as the local filing officer.
 The Clerk of Council serves as the liaison for newly elected officials, and coordinates the administration transition and the inauguration.